-- " Communicate with your suppliers, find out if they can supply MSC certified products or items on the MCS 'fish to eat' list. - " Where necessary choose new suppliers that are able to supply these products and supporting information. - " Develop a purchase list for catering staff placing orders to use.
-Ensure that these products are listed and delist alternative lines. - " Train all staff to check MSC certified status of products on arrival. - are in date and clearly link to the product used on your Food for Life menus. - " Products which meet the MSC standards carry this logo:
+- " Communicate with your suppliers, find out if they can supply MSC certified products or items on the MCS 'fish to eat' list. - " Where necessary choose new suppliers that are able to supply these products and supporting information. - Develop a purchase list for catering staff placing orders to use.
+Ensure that these products are listed and delist alternative lines. - " Train all staff to check MSC certified status of products on arrival. - " Periodically check back through invoices, specifications and certificates to ensure that they are in date and clearly link to the product used on your Food for Life menus. - Products which meet the MSC standards carry this logo: